 General Purpose: A general-purpose captures the broad intent of your speech.
 Most of your speeches will serve one of the following purposes: To inform, to persuade, to entertain, or to inspire.
 I have found it is important to group my speeches into these categories because the general-purpose influences aspects of my outline and structure.
 A general structure can be expressed as follows: “I want to deliver an informative speech about the importance of female representation at the board level”.
 This remains a very broad purpose, therefore it is important to narrow it down into a more clearly defined specific purpose.

 Specific Purpose: The specific purpose seeks to capture, measurably, the action you want to achieve, or response you seek from your audience after hearing your speech.
 To ensure you cut out redundancies, we use this tool.
 It is usually a one-sentence statement about what you hope to accomplish in your speech.
-It may start as follows: “After hearing my presentation…” Later, we shall look at how to write SMART specific purpose statements.
-Once you have established the specific purpose of your speech, the next step will be to decide the kind of outline your speech should follow towards achieving the success you have defined from your specific purpose.
+It may start as follows: “After hearing my presentation…”, the next step will be to decide the kind of outline your speech should follow towards achieving the success you have defined from your specific purpose.

 Outline to use: We can define outlines as routes taken towards meeting a specific speech purpose, but that also consider the speech’s general purpose (I will expound on this in subsequent articles).
 Just as there are different routes to your destination, there is always more than one route to a particular speech objective.
 Available routes/outlines include Chronological, Spatial, Problem-Solution, Comparative, Causal, Proposition-to-proof, Motivated sequence outlines among others.
 After you have figured out your outline, we can now think of the next step, which is how to structure your content.

 Opening, Body, Conclusion: I am almost certain that you are aware of this part of speech preparation.
 This is one of the areas where I would miss the mark.
 The error was in trying to organize my scrambled thoughts into an opening/body/conclusion structure, without figuring out the sections discussed above.
 Don’t fall into the same pit.
-Later we shall look at how each part of the structure takes on different styles based on the speech purpose, and outline.
 Then finally…